-Mercy College offers the following programs on the Toledo Campus:

-Bachelor of Science in Health Care Administration (Completion)

-Bachelor of Science in Nursing (Completion)

-Bachelor of Science in Nursing (Prelicensure)

-Associate of Science in Cardiovascular Technology - Echocardiography
+Mercy College offers the following programs on the Toledo Campus: Bachelor of Science in Health Care Administration (Completion) Bachelor of Science in Medical Imaging (Completion) Bachelor of Science in Nursing (Completion) Bachelor of Science in Nursing (Prelicensure) Bachelor of Science in Human Biology

-Associate of Science in Cardiovascular Technology - Peripheral Vascular

-Associate of Science in General Studies

-Associate of Science in Health Information Technology

-Associate of Science in Nursing (Day)

-Associate of Science in Nursing (Evening and Weekend)

-Associate of Science in Nursing (Youngstown Site)

-Associate of Science in Radiologic Technology
+Associate of Science in Cardiovascular Technology - Echocardiography Associate of Science in Cardiovascular Technology - Peripheral Vascular Associate of Science in General Studies Associate of Science in Health Information Technology Associate of Science in Nursing (Day) Associate of Science in Nursing (Evening and Weekend) Associate of Science in Nursing (Youngstown Site) Associate of Science in Radiologic Technology pending approvals

-Certificate in Medical Coding (non-credit)

-Certificate in Ophthalmic Technology

-Certificate in Pharmacy Technician (non-credit)

-Certificate in Phlebotomy (non-credit)

-Certificate in Polysomnographic Technology
+Certificate in Medical Coding (non-credit) Certificate in Ophthalmic Technology Certificate in Pharmacy Technician (non-credit) Certificate in Phlebotomy (non-credit) Certificate in Polysomnographic Technology

-The following programs are offered in a hybrid format through the Toledo Campus:
+The following are online programs offered through the Toledo Campus:

 - 1. Bachelor of Science in Health Care Administration (completion program for those with an Associate Degree or approved healthcare diploma) - 2.
+Bachelor of Science in Medical Imaging (completion program for those with an Associate Degree in specified related fields) Online delivery pending approval by the Higher Learning Commission - 3.
 Bachelor of Science in Nursing (completion program for Registered Nurses)